jeffreysorgen/golf-club-sensors/README.md

 The third physical stage for data collection is to remove the computer from the system, having configured the second device to collect data onto an SD card directly if it's a Raspberry Pi, or to an externally attached SD card reader.
 Any battery solution can be used because the device is stationary.

 The fourth physical stage of the system is to entirely replace the second device with a smartphone application.
-The smartphone can both collect data and make a sound, riggered by the device due to an inference it's made.
+The smartphone can both collect data and make sounds.
+There is potential opportunity to utilize large scale data collection as well.

 ## Technical Description

 This is a multi-tenancy model.
 The IMU and Microphone function in cascade fashion.
-The BLE is always enabled but only transmits during data collection.
+The BLE is always enabled but only transmits during data collection. _(There's a nuance to this though.)_

 **The following describes a way to collect data for a golf swing.**